Owen-Hoglund/AntiVirusGame/Development Notes/To do list.md

 ## High Importance
 - [x] Seems that movement is baked into framerate right now, this needs to be changed asap
-- [ ] Ensure that Guard movement, door movement, bridge movement are all framerate independent
+- [x] Ensure that Guard movement, door movement, bridge movement are all framerate independent
+	- [x] guard movement
+	- [x] door movement
+	- [x] bridge movement
 - [ ] Guard
 	- [ ] player detection
 	- [ ] player following
 	- [ ] return to path algorithm implementation
+- [ ] Player Movement
-- [ ] Move away from Hovering for player movement
+	- [ ] Move away from hovering
+	- [ ] Add jump capability
 - [ ] Optimize rendering
 	- [ ] Deactivate anything that isnt close
-	- [ ] Change DoorPort logic to activate/deactivate as you move through them easy fix #feature
+	- [x] Change DoorPort logic to activate/deactivate as you move through them easy fix #feature
 	- [ ] Lighting
 		- [ ] Lightmapping
 		- [ ] Baked in lights?
+- [ ] Learn about Async await task etc
-	- [ ]
+- [ ] Ensure all physics are happening in FixedUpdate

 ## Low Importance
 - [ ] Remove sphere reticle and replace it with an actual reticle